Csantucci/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 - Fix for crash during couple, see  https://www.elvastower.com/forums/index.php?/topic/32640-or-newyear-mg/page__view__findpost__p__322467
 - Temporary fix for custom light glows not appearing, see  https://www.elvastower.com/forums/index.php?/topic/38247-actual-lightglowpng-generates-too-small-lights-in-existing-trainsets/page__view__findpost__p__322524
 - NEW: added possibility to set max wind speed in the ORNYMG only option window
+- NEW: fix for ORNYMG bug about F9 window not updated
 - NOTE: skipped merge of PR #1166 into ORNYMG; possibility of using textures in formats different than .ace and .dds in certain cases
 - NOTE: reverted updates to particle management (exhaust); now compatible with 1.6.1
 - features which are present in Unstable release or on Github but not yet in the publicly available testing release: